Fun with Autostitch : Panoramic video

-In a previous experiment, we found that images can be embedded into a background panorama.
-Now its time to see if we can use this to make a stitched panoramic movie.
+Using Autostitch, images can be embedded into a background panorama.
+Here, we use this process to make a stitched panoramic movie.

 Step 1.
 Record a background panorama

 I made a movie of my lounge room using a Panasonic NS-DV50A digital video (DV) camera.
 I captured this to DV-AVI format, then used VirtualDub to de-interlace and convert frames to JPEG images.